Topics and Important Notice for Registration

 Remark 2: Only one attendance time will be counted for each of the following types of events.

-Designated cultural event organized by Sir Run Run Shaw Hall (SRRSH)
+Other cultural events organized by Sir Run Run Shaw Hall

 Remarks: